kireevco/rpi-timelapse/README.md

 rpi-timelapse
 =============

 A timelapse camera controller for Raspberry Pi.
-Testet with and Canon EOS 600D and EOS 6D (should work with any camera supported by `gphoto2` with minor tweaks), with an optional UI and controls on the Adafruit LCD Pi plate.
+Testet with Canon EOS 600D and Canon EOS 6D (should work with any camera supported by `gphoto2` with minor tweaks), with an optional UI and controls on the Adafruit LCD Pi plate.

 Installation